Persistent Stiefel-Whitney Classes of Tangent Bundles: Theoretical background

 Denote \( w_k(X) \) as the \( k \)-th Stiefel–Whitney class of \( X \).
 Then by the Wu formula~\ref{wuformula}, we have

 \end{proof} \end{lemma}

-\begin{remark} The above lemma implies that if a topological space \( Y \) is homotopy equivalent to a smooth manifold \( X \), then \( Y \) admits cohomology classes that correspond to the Wu classes and Stiefel–Whitney classes of \( X \).
-We will use this idea to compute the Stiefel–Whitney classes of a CW complex in Algorithm \ref{alg:sw_fixed}. \end{remark}
+\begin{remark} Thus, when a space $Y$ is homotopy equivalent to a closed smooth manifold, its Wu and Stiefel–Whitney classes are determined by its mod-2 cohomology ring together with the Steenrod square operations.
+This is the basis of Algorithm~\ref{alg:sw_fixed}. \end{remark}